distray/College/README.md

-# College
+# College Code
-This is a collection of my first semester college code that is functional... more complex stuff will not be posted here.
+- Some of my first semester code thats functional, or I felt like sharing for others to start their Java / CS journey.

+- Some of this code is not fully functional as it was a prototype before my assignment submission!
+Please check bottom of source code(s) for notes.